Skip to main content

 Actually, sailings to Lundy Island from Ilfracombe or Bideford are not necessarily tied to a Wednesday, so you may need to alter your itinerary around sailing days.
 That being said, it’ll be worth the effort.
 For most of the year, MS Oldenburg (affectionately known to its regular passengers as the much-loved ‘Old n’ buggered’) will convey you serenely down the coast to where Lundy Island stands at the gateway to the Bristol Channel.
 During the summer, one or two historic sailing vessels, such as The Balmoral or The Waverley, a Victorian paddle steamer, join the Oldenburg.

 It’s about a two-hour cruise to Lundy.
 Once there, you’ll have ample time for lunch in the Island’s pub and a bracing stroll around the perimeter, taking in a couple of lighthouses and various Georgian, Victorian, and World War military fortifications.
 If you’re lucky, you may even find debris from a German Heinkel that crash-landed in 1941.
-Lundy is awash with a wide range of seabirds, but look out for the puffins in particular with their colourful beaks.
+Lundy is awash with a wide range of seabirds, but look out for the puffins, particularly their colourful beaks.
 Lundy even has a shop.
 It supplies provisions to the number of holiday homes on the Island and essential souvenirs for lovers of Lundy, which you surely will be when it’s time to walk back to the slipway and your ship back to the mainland.

 Recommended place to stay: Dolly’s Barn @ Higher Mullacott Farm